AkitotheExiled/a-A-v2-Open/aa-projects/practice-for-week-06-binary-search-tree/README-pt4.md

     // initialize a stack with the root node

     // while the stack is not empty
-      // print and remove first node in stack
+      // print and remove last node in stack

       // if the node has a left node
         // push the left node on the back of the stack